Tenterfield, New South Wales: Industries

 The main industries in the Tenterfield district are beef cattle breeding and superfine wool production through the breeding of Merino sheep.
 There are ten state forests in the Tenterfield district covering 7540 ha.

 Media

 The only commercial radio stations serving Tenterfield are Rebel FM 93.7 and The Breeze 102.5.

 The Tenterfield-based community radio station is Ten FM.
 The station also broadcasts to Stanthorpe north of the border, on a separate frequency.

-ABC New England North West and ABC Radio National broadcast to Tenterfield on local FM repeaters.
+National radio stations such as ABC New England North West and ABC Radio National broadcast to Tenterfield on local FM repeaters.

 Tenterfield's local newspaper is The Tenterfield Star, which is a weekly newspaper issued each Wednesday.
 The newspaper has been published for more than 170 years and was once owned by J. F. Thomas, the solicitor who defended Breaker Morant.

-Tenterfield is incorporated into the Lismore television licence area and as such receives regional news bulletins on Seven and Nine along with brief local news updates on Network 10's 10 Northern NSW (formerly Southern Cross 10).
+Tenterfield is incorporated into the Lismore television licence area and as such receives regional news bulletins on Seven (formerly Prime7) and Nine along with brief local news updates on Network 10's 10 Northern NSW (formerly Southern Cross 10 and WIN Television Northern NSW).